-Since most of the villages practically shut down by 10pm San Pedro has the best choices of things to do at night.
+Since most of the villages practically shut down by 10pm, San Pedro has the best choices for things to do at night.
 It is the best place to find a little light-hearted competition in the form of poker tournaments, trivia contests, bars with rotating specials or seeing who can craft the most convincing lies to impress that group of encouragingly drunk German girls.

 If you are looking for other location options fear not – having a couple drinks is one of the more popular activities in Lake Atitlan among visitors and locals alike, there is a wide variety of methods making it possible to find just the perfect alcohol environment for your particular tastes.

 Slightly depressing expats determined to speed up the aging process via a strict regimen of drinking alone in the morning tend to prefer the sports bars of San Pedro and Pana.
 These are also the best places to find “night life”, which on Atitlán is more or less defined as any bartender that will serve you until 11:30 pm.

 San Marcos has some nice restaurants and decent lounges, but be prepared to turn into a pumpkin by 9:30 at the latest (be careful, though, because even as a lonely pumpkin on the dark road by yourself it is still very easy to end up with dog shit on your shoe).

 San Juan, Santa Cruz, Tzununá and Jaibalito all have places that serve alcohol but most drinks tend to disappear with the setting sun.
 Our favorite post hike stop for a refreshing beer is the upstairs terrace at Qaas Utz in San Juan.

 Lake Atitlan is also one of the world’s best yoga destinations and is considered to have good energy due to the ley lines.
 There are yoga classes and trainings around the lake though they tend to be centered in San Marcos.